 | different from | different to | This plan is different to the old one. |

-C. Past and Present Perfect Usage
+C. Simple Past vs Present Perfect

 | American English | British English |